MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 > [!NOTE]
 > Only Unified Groups (also known as Office 365 Groups) can be restored; Security groups cannot be restored.

 Use the [Get-EntraDeletedGroup](/powershell/module/microsoft.graph.entra/get-entradeletedgroup) cmdlet to find deleted groups.
 This cmdlet retrieves soft-deleted groups, which can be recovered within 30 days.
-After 30 days, the group is permanently deleted and cannot be recovered.
+After 30 days, the group is permanently deleted and can't be recovered.

 ```powershell
 Connect-Entra -Scopes 'Group.Read.All'